JiangWZW/strokegen-user-docs/source/docs/en/Documentation.md

     1. For example, vertex density, hard/soft surfaces

     Per-Object Setting includes two parts:
-    !!! note "Curve-related Parameters"
-        This controls the generation of 3D curves from the mesh surface.
-    !!! note "Mesh-related Parameters"
-        This controls the GPU processing of the mesh surface for better curve generation.
+    </br>**Curve** and **Mesh**-related parameters.

 ### Curve-related Parameters
+This part of patrameters control the generation of 3D curves from the mesh surface.

 === "Curve Types"
     Currently StrokeGen supports only one type of curve: **Contour**.